In this article

 - Emotional stress

-- Problems with insulin or insulin administration (e.g. a broken insulin pump, insulin being left out in the heat for too long)
+- Other problems with insulin or insulin administration (e.g., a broken insulin pump, insulin being left out in the heat for too long)

-Taking insulin will help to lower high blood sugars, but make sure not to overcorrect (take too much insulin), as this can lead to low blood sugars (hypoglycemia) and can be dangerous.
+- Taking insulin will help to lower high blood sugar, but don’t overdo it.
+Taking too much insulin can lead to low blood sugar (hypoglycemia) which can also be dangerous.
 For more information about managing hypoglycemia click here.

 Why is it important to treat high blood sugar (hyperglycemia)?

-If blood sugars remain high for an extended period of time, this can lead to complications affecting many different parts of the body.
-This may include the heart, eyes, nerves, and kidneys.
+Having high blood sugar for an extended period of time when you have diabetes can lead to complication affecting many different parts of the body.
+This can include the heart, eyes, nerves and kidneys.

-A complication of prolonged high blood sugar, that is more common in type 1 than type 2 diabetes, is diabetic ketoacidosis (DKA).
-DKA is a medical emergency, as it can lead to coma or even death.
-If there is not enough insulin to move glucose (sugar) into the body’s cells, fat is used to burn energy instead of sugar.
-When the body uses fats instead of sugar, toxic chemicals called ketones can form.
+One complication of prolonged high blood sugar that is more common in type 1 than type 2 diabetes, is diabetic ketoacidosis (DKA), which can lead to coma or even death.
+When there is not enough insulin to move sugar into the body’s cells, fat is used to burn energy instead of sugar.
+Using fats instead of sugar can produce toxic chemicals called ketones.

 - Thirst, dry mouth and tiredness (similar to symptoms of hyperglycemia)